-Register Today for NYIAC Training Program
+Register for the NYIAC Training Program

-Tips for Lawyers and Arbitrators
+Practical Tips for Lawyers and Arbitrators

 International arbitration differs in key ways from domestic United States arbitration and from litigation in local courts, from the vocabulary used to the presentation of evidence to the form of the award.
 This day-long training program offered by NYIAC will address legal and cultural issues specific to international arbitration.
 Attendees will learn the practical “know how” needed to approach international arbitration with confidence from the perspective of the arbitrator and the advocate.